Build a Decision Tree in Minutes using Weka (No Coding Required!)

 Understanding Decision Trees

 Decision trees are also known as Classification And Regression Trees (CART).
-They work by learning answers to a hierarchy of if/else questions leading to a decision.
-These questions form a tree-like structure, and hence the name.
+They work by learning answers to a hierarchy of if/else questions that lead to a decision.
+These questions form a tree-like structure, hence the name.

-For example, let’s say we want to predict whether a person will order food or not.
+For example, let’s say we want to predict whether a person will order food.
 We can visualize the following decision tree for this:

 Decision tree example